Will My 401(k) Retirement Plan be at Risk in a California Divorce?fz1208

 California Rules on Dividing Marital Assets

 Your retirement plan will often be one of the most significant assets to divide during your divorce.
-California functions on a community property basis, meaning you have to divide your retirement plan and assets you acquired during the marriage by 1/2 with your spouse.
+California functions on a community property basis, meaning you have to divide your retirement plan, employee benefits, and assets you acquired during the marriage by 1/2 with your spouse.

 This provides your spouse with 50% of your retirement plan’s value you acquired during the course of your marriage.